2find/stereo/README.md

-# stereo
+# Stereo plugin for Flutter

-A Flutter plugin for playing music on iOS and Android.
+A Flutter plugin for playing music from a file.

-## Features
+## Organization

-**iOS**
+There are three main folders in this repository.

-* Toggle play/pause
+* `doc/`: Documentation.
-* Load song from URL
-* Receive events from Control Center
+* `example/`: Example that demonstrates how to use the plugin.
+* `src/`: Source code.

+The folders `example` and `src` contain `.iml` files that each represents an IntelliJ IDEA module.

+## Installation

+This section will be covered once the plugin has been published.

 ## Contributing

-Feel free to open issues and pull requests.
+Feel free to contribute by opening issues and/or pull requests.
+Your feedback is very welcome!